Girls Academy: Competition format

+Champions League

+Two members of each conference are selected for Champions League, a separate competition for the most competitive clubs in Girls Academy.
+Participants qualify based on final league standings.
+For the U14 through U19 age groups, the highest-ranked wildcard teams at the National Playoff from each age group are added to the mix for a total of 20 teams per age group.

+National events

+Girls Academy hosts five national events each season — Winter Showcase, Champions Cup, Spring Showcase, Summer Showcase, and National Playoffs, plus two U13/U14 events: East and West regionals.

 History

 Citing the financial impact of the coronavirus pandemic, the U.S. Soccer Federation announced it was ending the U.S. Soccer Development Academy, leaving top boys and girls clubs to look for a new home.
-Former Development Academy clubs had a few options, choosing to move to either the already established Elite Clubs National League (ECNL), or the Girls Academy, founded by a group of leaders from the Development Player League (DPL).
+Former Development Academy clubs had a few options, many choosing to move to the Girls Academy, founded by a group of leaders from the Development Player League (DPL).

-Former University of Washington women's soccer coach Lesle Gallimore serves as commissioner of the Girls Academy.
+Former University of Washington women's soccer coach Lesle Gallimore served as its founding commissioner of the Girls Academy.
 She accepted the position in the summer of 2020, after the conclusion of her 26-year tenure as head coach of the women's soccer team at the University of Washington.

 In October 2020, Girls Academy announced a strategic relationship with Major League Soccer and a partnership with USYS.
 According to the press release, Girls Academy will work in coordination with MLS Next, to “deliver a true pyramid for female youth players in the US, with the GA serving as the USYS premier girls platform in conjunction with MLS.”
 The partnership will focus on establishing academy standards for coaching and player development, improving talent identification partnerships, enhancing coaching education, and creating competitions to showcase players.
 While GA will maintain full autonomy over its league, they will also benefit from advice from the leaders of MLS and USYS as it aims to become the premier league for elite female soccer players in the United States.